SignatureSurveys.com looks like a normal survey site, where you can sign up and earn by sharing your opinion.

 After these long pages with offers, the next step was several pages with just one offer – again presented as a question, and if you show interest, you are taken to a place where you can sign up for the offer.

 When I finally got the end of all the offers, something happened that you have to be very aware of.
 You have to confirm the terms.
 This is very normal, but on Signature Surveys, you have to also confirm that their marketing partners can call you.

 If you click the marketing partners in the terms, you get a list to see their partners.
 I did this to check, and I saw a list of probably more than 100 partners.
 This means that if you agree to the terms, you agree that more than 100 partners can give you promotional calls.

 This is something you definitely need to be careful about and really consider before agreeing to.

-After this, I was presented to several more offers before I finally got to the members area.
-This is the longest sign up process I have ever tried for a survey site, and as you can see previously in this review, it is not even very good opportunities you get to, if you make it all the way through the sign up process and all the offers.
+After this, I was presented with several more offers before I finally got to the member area.
+This is the longest sign-up process I have ever tried for a survey site, and as you can see previously in this review, it is not even very good opportunities you get to, if you make it all the way through the sign-up process and all the offers.